ERPClaw's Shopify Integration: Free, Open Source, in Private Beta

 This is not a replacement for Shopify itself.
 We do not handle the storefront, payment processing, or merchant of record.
 Shopify does all of that, and ERPClaw plugs into the back of it.

 This also is not an enterprise ERP killer.
 If you are running SAP at ten thousand stores, ERPClaw is not for you.
-We are aiming at the millions of small and mid-market merchants who have been priced out of proper accounting tooling and are running their books in a spreadsheet because QuickBooks does not understand Shopify payouts.
+We are aiming at the small and mid-market merchants who have been priced out of proper accounting tooling and are running their books in a spreadsheet because QuickBooks does not understand Shopify payouts.

-How to install
+How to get in

 If you have not installed ERPClaw yet, the full setup is documented at erpclaw.ai/docs.
 Five minutes from zero to a working ERP, no consultants required.